SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/GenericParametersAndArguments.rst

 A :newTerm:`generic parameter clause` specifies the type parameters of a generic type or function, along with any associated constraints and requirements on those parameters.
-A generic parameter clause is enclosed in angle brackets (<>) and has one of the following forms:
+A generic parameter clause is enclosed in angle brackets (<>) and has the following form:

 .. syntax-outline::